Ukrainian National Democratic Alliance: Political programme

 UNDO like other western Ukrainian political parties considered Polish rule over current western Ukraine to be illegitimate, advocating the independence of western Ukraine.
-It sought to promote Ukrainians' well-being within the Polish state until independence could be achieved, and in so doing opposed the terrorism and violence of the Organization of Ukrainian Nationalists because such actions resulted in negative repercussions on the Ukrainian population.
+UNDO sought to promote Ukrainians' well-being within the Polish state until independence could be achieved.
+As such, it opposed the terrorism and violence of the Organization of Ukrainian Nationalists, as such actions resulted in negative repercussions on the Ukrainian population.
 UNDO was essentially democratic in nature, guided by varying amounts of Catholic, liberal, and socialist ideology.

 UNDO supported constitutional democracy and the "organic development" of Ukrainian society that would prepare it for independence once the opportunity arose.
 The approach of "organic development" focused on building up Ukrainian institutions, promoting Ukrainian education, and fostering Ukrainian self-reliance organizations that could operate independently from the Polish authorities.
 In so doing, UNDO hoped to achieve through peaceful means that which was not attained through war.
 UNDO supported agrarian reform and the development and expansion of the Ukrainian cooperative movement, particularly agricultural and financial cooperatives.
 UNDO also maintained close relations with the Ukrainian Greek Catholic Church.
 Ukrainian women's organizations actively participated in UNDO, which sent a woman representative to the Ukrainian parliament where she attained the position of party spokesperson.